 Former IAS officer-turned-politician Shah Faisal also wrote on Twitter, “This MHA communique regarding deployment of additional 100 Coys of CAPF [Central Armed Police Forces] is fueling huge anxiety in Kashmir.”

 Sajad Lone of the People’s Conference tweeted, “Scare, panic in Kashmir.
 Failed adventurists keen on adventurism.
 Failed experimentalists keen on experimentation.
 Hubris blinds reasoning.”

 As per reports, special flights carrying CAPFs have reached Srinagar airport during the last three days, while convoys carrying extra companies are reaching the Valley by road.

 This is reportedly meant to increase an already strong contingent of these forces in Kashmir.
 Over 450 companies of CAPF (40,000 troops) are already stationed for the security of the ongoing Amarnath Yatra and other activities.

 Additional Director General Police (ADGP) Law and Order Muneer Khan said: “Around 200 training companies are presently performing duties in the Valley, which are to be replaced in a phased manner.
 More training companies will be relieved in due course of time with fresh forces.
 Presently, around 200 companies of paramilitary are deployed in Kashmir,” he told a local news agency.

 IG Central Reserve Police Force (CRPF) Ravideep Sahi said, “The induction and de-induction of troops are done to strengthen law and order and counter-insurgency grid.”

-Experts talking to EurAsian Times stated that the Indian security forces have prepared an extensive contingency plan in anticipation of court order expected sometime soon.
-Experts further added that security preparations are also underway for August 15 – Independence Day preparation but it is not a coincidence.
+Experts talking to EurAsian Times stated that the Indian security forces had prepared an extensive contingency plan in anticipation of a court order expected sometime soon.
+Experts further added that security preparations are also underway for August 15 – Independence Day preparation, but it is not a coincidence.